Skip to Main Content

 Bank of America: Best for secured credit building

 Overview: Bank of America prioritizes supporting historically disadvantaged communities, offering down payment assistance for loans to women and minority-owned businesses.
-They've pledged $1.25 billion to advance racial equity, including funding for Greenwood Rising, a center honoring Black Wall Street's legacy and the Tulsa Race Massacre.
+They've invested over $1 billion to advance racial equity, including funding for Greenwood Rising, a center honoring Black Wall Street's legacy and the Tulsa Race Massacre.
 When considering the lender's range of business loan products, its cash-secured business line of credit is ideal for businesses building credit.
 It requires a $1,000 deposit, which is refundable after 12 months of positive account performance, and it has the potential to convert to an unsecured line.

 Accion Opportunity Fund: Best for low-interest loans

 Overview: Accion Opportunity Fund is a nonprofit specifically developed to advance racial, gender and economic justice for all.
 Its working capital loan ranges from $5,000 to $250,000, with rates starting at 8.49 percent.
 That’s decidedly on the low end for business loan rates, meaning you can get access to the capital your business needs with less cost over the life of the loan.
+It also has relaxed credit score requirements, requiring a FICO score of just 600 to be considered for loan approval.

 Kiva: Best for microloans